In like a lion…

 I climbed Mount Mitchell alongside my ex which was an exhaustive journey both physically and emotionally.
 It was the end of a young romance that wasn’t prepared for the stress of what had transpired over the past 4 months.

-I still fantasize over stealing that board to this day, but set a shorter goal in its place of purchasing a replica from the gift shop.
+I still fantasize about stealing that board to this day but set a shorter goal in its place of purchasing a replica from the gift shop.
 It was a few hundred dollars, and I couldn’t justify the cost.
 The thought haunted me as we left the house to tour the gardens.
 “When you’ve made it…Then you have earned it,” I kept telling myself.